Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Data analysis

 Figure~\ref{fig:hptn_pba_augmented} summarizes the PBA results for the indirect and direct effects with the augmented estimators.
 For the indirect effect, the three distributions for $m^a$ yield similar average estimates, with a slightly larger magnitude for the heterogeneous specification.
 The uniform distribution results in the widest intervals, while the Poisson distribution yields the narrowest intervals.
-All bias-corrected estimates are lower (average estimates around $-0.19$) than the naive estimate of $-0.076$, suggesting that contamination leads to underestimation of the magnitude of the indirect effect.
-For the direct effect, all specified distributions for $m^e$ and $\kappa$ yield similar average estimates.
+All bias-corrected estimates are lower (average estimates around $-0.158$) than the naive estimate of $-0.076$, suggesting that contamination leads to severe underestimation of the magnitude of the indirect effect.
+For the direct effect, all specified distributions for $m^e$ and $\kappa$ yield similar average estimates, with the Poisson and uniform combination resulting in estimates closer to zero than the rest.
 The uniform distribution yields the widest intervals.
-The averages of the bias-corrected estimates are closer to zero (average estimates around $-0.113$ in the heterogeneous specification) than the naive estimate of $-0.116$, suggesting that contamination leads to overestimation of the direct effect.
-Nevertheless, across all distribution and edge probabilities specifications, the indirect and direct $95\%$ PBA intervals include zero.
+The averages of the bias-corrected estimates are closer to zero (average estimates around $-0.12$ in the heterogeneous specification) than the naive estimate of $-0.116$, suggesting that contamination leads to slight overestimation of the direct effect.
+Nevertheless, apart from the heterogeneous specification with the Poisson distribution for indirect effect, the indirect and direct $95\%$ PBA intervals include zero in all distribution and edge probabilities specifications.